mariyakhannn/imagecolorizer/README.md

 *Replace <path_to_image> with desired image path.

-### Note: If you plan to push this project to GitHub, be aware that the .caffemodel file exceeds GitHub's 100MB file size limit.
+### Note: .caffemodel file exceeds GitHub's 100MB file size limit.
 You will need to track this file using Git LFS.

 ### Credits